 The information it conveys, presented in symbols, modifiers and numeric values, is entered in the Properties panel.

-A Feature Control Frame offers symbol options and large number of elements that can be attached to specify manufacturing tolerances and constraints.
-Attached machining tolerances, such as the 'straightness' of a feature for example, apply to the specified drawing object face.
+A Feature Control Frame offers symbol options and a large number of elements that can be attached to specify manufacturing tolerances and constraints.
+Attached machining tolerances, such as the 'straightness' of a feature, for example, apply to the specified drawing object face.
 Attached Dimension tolerances by comparison (such as 'position') are generally specified as relative to one or more placed Datum.

 ► See Feature Control Frame Properties for information on the property settings available for a placed Feature Control Frame.

 When added to the mechanical elements in a Draftsman drawing view, the combined information represented by Feature Control Frames and their related Datum references can fully describe the acceptable manufacturing constraints for that physical element.

 In the example drawing view shown below, dimensions have been added, Datum Feature references attached to the three visible board edges, and Feature Control Frames applied to the top edge and two mounting holes.
 The Feature Control Frames have multiple elements added, which appear as a sequence of (selectable) rows – note the Add, Delete etc., buttons in the Selected Element area of the Properties panel.

 The symbols and formatting used in the various Feature Control Frames is fully described in the ASME standard, however an overview of the examples shown above is as follows:

 - Frame attached to edge A

 - First element (top row) – stipulates the flatness tolerance (acceptable deviation in the surface) for the board edge.